smitsph/CaseStudies/README.md

 It involves predicting the flower species given measurements of iris flowers.It is a multi-class classification problem.
 The number of observations for each class is balanced.
 There are 150 observations with 4 input variables and 1 output variable ie Species..
 The variable names are as follows: a)Sepal length in cm. b)Sepal width in cm. c)Petal length in cm.d)Petal width in cm. e)Species (Iris Setosa, Iris Versicolour, Iris Virginica).

+10. Credit Card Fraud Detection:Companies suffer losses due to fraudulent activities, many companies worldwide have lost billions of dollars yearly.
+This project aims to use the combination of fraud and non-fraud transactions from the historical data with different people's credit card transaction data to estimate fraud or non-fraud on credit card transactions.
+It is a  supervised learning -classification exercise and two models have been employed and imbalance in data addressed through over under & over sampling, to arrive at the best possible classification.